Whenever we talk about discipleship, it is helpful to start with defining what we are talking about.

 “But stay away from the godless myths that are passed down from the older women.
 Train yourself for a holy life!
 8 While physical training has some value, training in holy living is useful for everything.
 It has the promise for this life now and the life to come.”
 1 Tim.
 4: 7-8.

-This is the foundation that I will build on over the next four blogs.
+This is the foundation that I have written more on discipleship and more is to come.
 I welcome your thoughts and discussion on this.
 May God bless you and our country as we see every day the need for us to be prepared to witness in a hurting and broken world.
 Our responsibility as pastors is to prepare a people ready to face these days ahead grounded in the Word of God and strengthened for the journey ahead.

 Join the Journey into Falling More in Love with God and His Word